clempetit/ML-project-2/README.md

 ## Installation :

 If you are not running on macOS, some steps of the following configuration may fail.
-If you encounter problems or simply want to avoid all the configuration on your computer, you can simply run the attached notebook "Project_2_ML.ipynb" on Google Collaboratory and go through the steps.
+If you encounter problems or simply want to avoid all the configuration on your computer, you can simply run the attached notebook "Project_2_ML.ipynb" on Google Colaboratory and go through the steps.

-Furthermore, Google Collaboratory allows to use powerful CPUs and GPUs, which makes the training and demos faster.
-If you run the notebook on Google Collab, in the menu, go in Edit > Notebook settings, and select GPU in the "Hardware accelerator" field.\
+Furthermore, Google Colaboratory allows to use powerful CPUs and GPUs, which makes the training and demos faster.
+If you run the notebook on Google Colab, in the menu, go in Edit > Notebook settings, and select GPU in the "Hardware accelerator" field.

+Note that in order to use GPUs from your own device when running the code in local, some extra setup is required for GPU support, which we did not describe it here.

 You will need to run the protocol buffer (protobuf) compiler protoc to generate some python files from the Tensorflow Object Detection API.
 ```bash